yandex/porto/porto.md

 "hw" is a total statistics for all disks.

 Statistics and limits could be requested for filesystem path.
-Absolulte paths are resolved in host, paths starting with dot in chroot:
+Absolute paths are resolved in host, paths starting with dot in chroot:
 **io\_read\[/\]**, **io\_read\[.\]**.

 * **io\_read** - bytes read from disk, syntax: \<disk\>: \<bytes\>;...